April 4, 2025

 1. Vector Stores = Long-Term Memory

-Why investors should care: memory lowers inference cost and makes each agent smarter the longer it runs.
+Why we should care: memory lowers inference cost and makes each agent smarter the longer it runs.

 2. Tool Management: Zapier Becomes the Agent’s Hands